BPUP-Suite/MessangerAPI/README.md

 ##### handle
 Unique username for the user, checked for availability before registration with [handle-availability](#handle-availability) method.
 If its already used it will return an error.

+##### user_id

+Unique numeric identifier for users in the system, automatically generated upon registration.
+Always starts with digit 1 followed by 18 zeros (e.g., 1000000000000000000).

+##### chat_id

+Unique identifier for a conversation between two users.
+Automatically generated when a chat is created.
+Always starts with digit 2 followed by 18 zeros (e.g., 2000000000000000000).

+##### message_id

+Unique (only insides a chat) identifier for each message sent within a chat.
+Automatically generated for each new message.
+Always starts with digit 5 followed by 18 zeros (e.g., 5000000000000000000).

+##### text

+The actual content of a message sent by a user, limited to 2056 characters maximum.

+##### sender

+The [user_id](#user_id) of the person who sent the message, used to identify the message author.

+##### date

+The timestamp indicating when the message was sent, stored in ISO 8601 format (e.g., "2025-03-10T17:07:41.058Z").

 ### Errors

 #### Codes